 Data in motion: Thick Whois models introduce the necessity for data transfer, which requires additional security measures beyond what are needed for information that remains in a single system.

-Data protection laws: As a counterpoint to possible increased legal protection when laws in a registry’s jurisdiction are less information disclosure than an applicable registrant’s, rules governing a registry’s may in fact be less restrictive..
-In addition, questions concerning whether registry or registrar location controls may add a level of complexity for the overall system and of confusion for a registrant.
+Data protection laws: As a counterpoint to possible increased legal protection when laws in a registry’s jurisdiction allow less information disclosure than an applicable registrant’s, rules governing a registry’s may in fact be less restrictive..
+In addition, questions concerning whether registry or registrar location controls may add a level of complexity for the overall system and of confusion for a registrant, although we are unaware of any evidence that this has occurred in current thick Whois environments.

 Conclusion